flor14/course-starter-python/docs/index.md

 - Build your [binder](https://mybinder.org/) and refer to [Ines's explanation](https://github.com/ines/spacy-course#setting-up-binder) for more.
     - ⚠️ When you build your binder make sure you specify `Git branch, tag, or commit` as `binder` since that is the branch where you will be adjusting the `requirements.txt`.

+### New Framework Issues - Binder

+Since the writing of this documentation, Ines has edited her Spacy course to include video support.
+In this new version that is used in [https://prog-learn.mds.ubc.ca/](https://prog-learn.mds.ubc.ca/en/module2), changes to the way we connect with the docker container and binder hub have been made.
+There is no
+`requirements.txt` file and instead we add any libraries or extension to the `Dockerfile` located in the `binder` folder.
+In addition, If you are connecting to a private binder, when developing locally, set `useStorage: false` on L27 of the  `juniper.js` file located in the `src/components` directory.

 ### `static` folder